 (When you select salt water depth as a derived variable, SBE Data Processing prompts you to input the latitude, which is needed to calculate local gravity.
-SBE Data Processing uses the user-input value, unless latitude is written in the input file header [from a NMEA navigation device].
-If latitude is in the input data file header, SBE Data Processing uses the header value, and ignores the user-input latitude.).
+It uses the user-input value, unless latitude is written in the input data file header [from a NMEA navigation device].
+If latitude is in the input file header, SBE Data Processing uses the header value, and ignores the user-input latitude.).